The National Academy for IDEA Administrative Law Judges and Impartial Hearing Officers Established 2002

 10:30 a.m. – 12:00 p.m.
 Recent Case Law Developments – Mark C. Weber, Vincent de Paul Professor of Law, DePaul College of Law

 This session will cover developments in the courts over the last twelve months, concentrating on precedential decisions from the federal courts of appeals, but including some noteworthy lower court and unpublished appellate decisions.
-The discussion will include the continuing impact of the Supreme Court’s 2023 case Luna Perez v.
-Sturgis School District.

 12:00 p.m.
 Adjournment